Sandholm-Lab/treatment-opt-pancancer/README.md

 * Check if the software is running as expected by executing: python -m unittest discover /test -v

 A list with required dependencies is provided in /other.

+The source code contained in the folder src/sampler is based on Ari Pakman's GitHub repository https://github.com/aripakman/hmc-tmg and is subject to a MIT License.